-Also see Form 8827, Credit for Prior Year Minimum Tax, if any portion of the 1993 credit was disallowed solely because of the tentative minimum tax limitation.
+Also see Form 8827, Credit for Prior Year Minimum Tax, if any of the 1994 credit was disallowed solely because of the tentative minimum tax limitation.
 See section 53(d).

-Qualified electric vehicle credit.
+Qualified electric vehicle (QEV) credit.
 Include on line 4b any credit from Form 8834, Qualified Electric Vehicle Credit.
 Vehicles that qualify for this credit are not eligible for the deduction for clean-fuel vehicles under section 179A.

 Line 4c.
-General business credit.- Complete this line if the cooperative can take any of the following credits.
-Complete Form 3800, General Business Credit, if the cooperative has two or more of these credits, a credit carryforward or carryback (including an ESOP credit), or a passive activity credit.
+General business credit.-Complete this line if the cooperative can take any of the following credits.
+Complete Form 3800, General Business Credit, if the cooperative has two or more of these credits, a credit carryforward or carryback (including an ESOP credit), a trans-Alaska pipeline liability fund credit, a passive activity credit.
 Enter the amount of the general business credit on line 4c, and check the box for Form 3800.
 If the cooperative has only one credit, enter on line 4c, the amount of the credit from the form.
 Also be sure to check the appropriate box for that form.

 Note: Any excess energy investment credit, jobs credit, Indian employment credit, or empowerment zone employment credit not used by the cooperative (because of tax liability limitation) must be passed through to the patrons.
 The credits cannot be carried back or over by the cooperative.
 See Forms 3468, 5884, 8844, and 8845 for details.
 Investment credit.
-Generally, the investment credit is allowed for property placed in service that is qualified rehabilitation property, energy property, or qualified timber property.
+The cooperative may claim the investment credit for property placed in service that is qualified rehabilitation property, energy, qualified timber, or transition property.
 See Form 3468, Investment Credit, for details.